shopwareLabs/psh/README.md

 ```

 This environment loads all scripts from `foo/sh/scripts`, adds a constant `TEST` and a variable `ID`.
-If you want to call a script in this environment you have to prefix the call with `foo:`.
+If you want to call a script in this environment you have to prefix your call with `foo:`.

 #### Headers